PixarAnimationStudios/OpenSubdiv/documentation/osd_overview.rst

 Limit Stencil Evaluation
 ========================

 Limit stencil evaluation is quite similar to refinement in **Osd**.
-Clients create Far::LimitStencilTable for the locations need to evaluate.
-Then create an evaluator compatible stencil table and call Evaluator::EvalStencils().
+At first clients create Far::LimitStencilTable for the locations to evaluate the limit surfaces, then convert it into an evaluator compatible stencil table and call Evaluator::EvalStencils().

 .. image:: images/osd_limitstencil.png
    :align: center